dngoyb/git-ssh-manager/README.md

 git config --global core.autocrlf input
 ```

-[Rest of the README remains the same...]
+[Rest of the README remains the same....]